40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH43 -- history.md

 !!:2*
 ```

-will expand the 2th option or argument to last one of previous one command and then executing it.
+will expand the command itself and 1th option or argument to last one of previous one command and then executing it.

 So, executing